 Research

 Biological molecules carry out their functions through complex interactions with diverse molecular partners.
-However, predictive models that capture the underlying principles of these interactions—and can generalize across different biological contexts—remain elusive for many critical interaction types.
-Our research focuses on developing flexible, predictive models for protein-RNA and protein-small molecule interactions, which play crucial roles in a broad range of human diseases.
-We aim to leverage these predictive models to develop new therapeutic approaches for hematologic malignancies, several of which are driven by stereotyped mutations affecting protein-RNA complexes.
+However, models that can reliably predict these interactions—and generalize across different biological contexts—remain elusive for many critical interaction types.
+Our research focuses on developing predictive models for protein-RNA interactions, which govern fundamental cellular processes and are frequently dysregulated in disease.
+We aim to use these models to uncover the principles governing molecular specificity, how this specificity enables biological regulation, and how its disruption contributes to disease.

 Our Focus: